Amazastrophic/Sage-Towers/UtopiaWhitelist.md

 ## Whilelist for Access

-The founding realm "Utopia" can be accessed with the following NFT's
+The founding realm "Utopia" can be accessed if you own anything from these collections

 - [CryptoPunks](https://opensea.io/collection/cryptopunks)
 - [Bored Ape Yacht Club](https://opensea.io/collection/boredapeyachtclub)